YunRuiHuang/ICSI499Project/database/readme.md

   - method = DELETE

-    summary: delete the item from the database, return to user item page
+    summary: delete the item from the database, return success or err

-    description: This method require the item owner first login, in *body* should including the cookie id and timestamp to identify the user is owner
+    description: This method only require the item id to delete item, would not check other information